Osteopathic Visceral Treatment for Managing GERD

 Weight Management

-Maintaining a healthy weight can reduce pressure on the LES, preventing acid reflux.
+• Maintain a Healthy Weight: To reduce pressure on the LES, preventing acid reflux.

 Sleep Adjustments

-• Sleep on your left side to reduce acid reflux at night.
+• Sleep on Your Left Side: This position can reduce acid reflux at night.

 Subscribe to GERD Care Hub